ucb-ee106/eecs106a-fa23site/policies.md

 ## Final Project

-The final project will constitute the largest single portion of your grade for this course and must include sensing, planning, and actuation components on real hardware.
+The final project is a major part of your grade for this course and must include sensing, planning, and actuation components on real hardware.
 Project deliverables include a proposal, a video, a live demo, a final report, and several intermediate check-ins.
 Further information will be forthcoming.
 Due to the types of deliverables involved (e.g., live demonstrations), extension days may not be used on project deliverables, and late work will not be accepted.

 All students must complete a final project.
 Failure to complete a final project will result in a failing grade.